 Empirical formulas show the simplest whole number ratio (SWNR) of the atoms in a compound.
 Molecular formulas show the actual number of atoms of each element in a compound.
 When you find a empirical formula from either masses of elements or from percent composition, you are finding the empirical formula.
 For the compound N2H4, you will get an empirical formula of NH2, and for C3H6, you will get CH2.
 If we want to determine the actual molecular formula, we need one additional piece of information.
 The molecular formula is always a whole number multiple of the empirical formula.
+In order to get the molecular formula for N2H4, you must double each of the subscripts in the empirical formula.
 Since the molecular formula is a whole number multiple of the empirical formula.
-Since the molecular formula is a whole number multiple of the empirical formula.
-Since the molecular formula is a whole number multiple of the empirical formula.
-Since the molecular formula is a whole number multiple of the empirical formula.
 Since the molecular formula is a whole number multiple of the empirical formula for N2H4 is 32 g/mol.
-When we have the empirical formula and the molecular mass for a compound, we can divide the formula mass into the molecular mass and find the whole number that we need to multiply each of the subscripts in the empirical formula mass into the molecular mass and find the whole number that we need to multiply each of the subscripts in the empirical formula mass into the molecular mass and find the whole number that we need to multiply each of the subscripts in the empirical formula.
+When we have the empirical formula and the molecular mass for a compound, we can divide the formula mass into the molecular mass and find the whole number that we need to multiply each of the subscripts in the empirical formula mass into the molecular mass and find the whole number we have the empirical formula and the molecular mass for a compound, we can divide the formula mass into the molecular mass and find the whole number that we need to multiply each of the subscripts in the empirical formula.